-Teresa McDowell is a professor and chair of the Department of Counseling Psychology in the Graduate School of Education and Counseling at Lewis & Clark College.
+Teresa McDowell is a professor and former chair of the Department of Counseling, Therapy, and School Psychology in the Graduate School of Education and Counseling at Lewis & Clark.
 Teresa has spent much of her career working to re-envision marriage and family therapy education in ways that better support social equity and cultural democracy.
-Her scholarship has focused on issues of race and social class in family therapy practice and education, critical multicultural family research, and internationalizing family therapy programs.
-Recently her research agenda has included expanding critical multiculturalism in family therapy to include an international focus that addresses disparity and promotes global citizenship.
+Her scholarship has focused on 1) integrating critical social theory into family therapy practice, 2) bridging social awareness and equity-based practice, and 3) systemic treatment of problem gambling.
 She is a long time clinical member of the American Association for Marriage and Family Therapy (AAMFT) and an AAMFT Approved Supervisor.

 Teresa’s current CV can be found here.